Oluwaseg/lms-api/PROJECT_PLAN.md

 - Can upload courses, which can be free or paid.
 - Course creation uses a **WYSIWYG editor** (title, description, images sanitized).
 - Track student engagement via analytics dashboard.
+  - Instructors should be able to save a course as a draft (work-in-progress) and publish it later.
+Support autosave and an explicit `publish` action.

 ### 3. Parents